stlab/better-code/README.md

 - No deployment; PR check shows build status

 **Main Branch:**
-- Builds book using mdBook with versions from `versions.txt`
+- Builds HTML only (no swift-test) using mdBook with versions from `versions.txt`
 - Deploys to GitHub Pages
 - Available at https://stlab.github.io/better-code/